Looking for an answer to a specific question about COVID-19?

 Older adults and those with serious chronic medical conditions such as heart disease, diabetes, obesity or lung disease are at a higher risk for serious illness from COVID-19.

 To reduce your chances getting sick with COVID-19:

 Note: Infants and children younger than age 2 should never wear a mask, as it poses a suffocation risk.

 Watch this video on How to Wash Your Hands

-While fewer children have been sick with COVID-19 compared to adults — children can be infected with the virus that causes COVID-19, can get sick from COVID-19, and can spread the virus that causes COVID-19 to others.
+While fewer children have been sick with COVID-19 compared to adults — children can be infected with COVID-19, get sick from COVID-19, and spread the virus that causes COVID-19 to others.

 Vaccines against pneumonia do not protect against any coronavirus pneumonia, including pneumonia that may be part of COVID-19.
 However, they are still highly recommended to protect against other respiratory illnesses.